stephaniamatvei/design-patterns/src/com/designpatterns/creationalpatterns/prototype/README.md

 2. The **Concrete Prototype** class implements the cloning method.
 In addition to copying the original object’s data to the clone, this method may also handle some edge cases of the cloning process related to cloning linked objects, untangling recursive dependencies, etc.
 3. The **Client** can produce a copy of any object that follows the prototype interface.

-### Applicability
+### When to use the prototype pattern?
-- Use the Prototype pattern when your code shouldn’t depend on the concrete classes of objects that you need to copy.
+- When your code shouldn’t depend on the concrete classes of objects that you need to copy.
-- Use the pattern when you want to reduce the number of subclasses that only differ in the way they initialize their respective objects.
+- When you want to reduce the number of subclasses that only differ in the way they initialize their respective objects.